Macedonia, Liberty County, Texas

-Macedonia is an Unincorporated community in northern Liberty County, Texas.
+Macedonia is an unincorporated area in northern Liberty County, Texas, United States.
 Formerly a distinct community, it is located 5 mi northeast of the junction of Texas State Highway 321 and Farm to Market Road 1008 and 16 mi northwest of Liberty.

-In 1914 a syndicate in Chicago, Illinois purchased 12000 acre of land near the Beaumont, Sour Lake and Western Railway to form a community of Greek people that was intended to supply truck crops to supply the Galveston and Houston markets.
+In 1914, a syndicate in Chicago, Illinois purchased 12000 acre of land near the Beaumont, Sour Lake and Western Railway to form a community of Greek people that was intended to supply truck crops to supply the Galveston and Houston markets.
 The syndicate named the community "Macedonia," after a Baptist church in the area that had been established in 1845.
-Some Greek people worked at the local sawmills; the community did not organize in a manner that the founders had intended.
+Some Greek emigres worked at the local sawmills; the community did not organize in a manner that the founders had intended.
 A post office opened in 1915 and closed in 1922.
 Population estimates in subsequent decades ranged from 15 to 25.
-In the 1950s the population was mostly African-American.
-In 1984 several scattered buildings and a church remained at the site.
+In the 1950s, the population was mostly African-American.
+In 1984, several scattered buildings and a church remained at the site.